 Program Coordinator, Franklin Humanities Institute

-After returning to the United States, she continued her study of medieval literature as a graduate student in the English Department at Duke University, where she TAed, taught undergraduate courses in writing and literature, and earned an MA.
+After returning to the United States, she continued her studies as a graduate student in the English Department at Duke University, where she TAed, taught undergraduate courses in writing and literature, and earned an MA.
 During and after her time in graduate school, she worked for several other university entities and programs, including Duke TIP (Talent Identification Program), Duke in New York: Arts and Media, and the Center for Documentary Studies.

-At the Franklin Humanities Institute, she drives engagement by organizing events and promoting humanities labs, programs, and initiatives through newsletters, social media, blogs, and other communication channels.
+At the Franklin Humanities Institute, she organizes Signature Events and serves as a central communications hub, writing web content and promoting engagement with labs, programs, and initiatives through newsletters, social media, websites, and other channels.